-An appeal is asking for a different decision to be made.
-The principal's decision to send a student to a DAEP or JJAEP may be appealed to:
+The Campus Behavior Coordinator's (CBC) decision to expel a student or send a student to a DAEP or JJAEP may be appealed to:

-- The Associate Superintendent (Level I) - The Chief of Schools or designee (Level II) - The Superintendent or designee (Level III).
-If a student or their parents/guardians want to appeal the superintendent's decision, they can go to the AISD board, but they have to wait until after the District has received notification of a prosecutor's decision not to prosecute or a court finding that the student is not guilty or did not engage in delinquent conduct (see glossary).
-The decision of the board may be appealed to the Texas Commissioner of Education as provided by TEC 37.006 (i). - The AISD Board (Level IV).
+- The Deputy Superintendent or designee (Level I) - The Superintendent or designee (Level II).
+If a student or their parents/guardians want to appeal the superintendent's decision, they can go to the AISD board, but they have to wait until after the District has received notification of a prosecutor's decision not to prosecute or a court finds that the student is not guilty or did not engage in delinquent conduct (see glossary).
+The decision of the board may be appealed to the Texas Commissioner of Education as provided by TEC 37.006 (i). - The AISD Board (Level III).
 The AISD Board of Trustees' decision about the appeal is final.